SHAKyMLRepo/shakymlrepo.github.io/README.md

 - **Data Privacy and GDPR Compliance**: The data from this project should have no PPI included so will not have GDPR compliance implications.

 - **Data Attribution and Terms of Use**: The project will transparently state the original source and owner of the data with clear attribution and will not be used in any commercial context.
--
-By creating a chatbot with access to a local weather database, this project enhances the accessibility and usability of weather information for users in a conversational manner.

 ### [Project: House Price Predictor using Linear Regression](https://github.com/SHAKyMLRepo/Project3.git)*

 #### Introduction